-YES/NO NOTES The action(s) taken, such as a list of control measures used to eliminate unauthorized discharge(s), or documentation that a floor drain was sealed, re-routed to sanitary, or an NPDES permit application was submitted for an unauthorized cooling water discharge.
+REQUIREMENT YES/NO NOTES The action(s) taken, such as a list of control measures used to eliminate unauthorized discharge(s), or documentation that a floor drain was sealed, re-routed to sanitary, or an NPDES permit application was submitted for an unauthorized cooling water discharge.
 Is there documentation of the location of any salt storage piles used for deicing or other commercial or industrial purposes?
 Is all stormwater discharge sampling data collected at the site during the precious permit term summarized in a narrative description?
 This may include data tables and figures.
 Control Measures to Meet Effluent Limits Does the SWPPP indicate whether the following control measure selection and design criteria were considered?
-Preventing stormwater from coming into contact with polluting materials is generally more effective, and less costly, than trying to remove pollutants from stormwater Using control measures in combination which may be more effective than using control measures in isolation for minimizing pollutants in stormwater discharge Assessing the type and quantity of pollutants, including their potential to impact receiving water quality, is critical to designing effective control measures that will achieve the limits in this permit Minimizing impervious areas at the facility and infiltrating runoff onsite (including bio-retention cells, green roofs, and impervious pavement, among other approaches) can reduce runoff and Improve ground water recharge and stream base flows in local streams, although care must be taken to avoid ground water contamination Attenuating flow using open vegetated swales and natural depressions can reduce in-stream impacts of erosive flows Ē Conserving and/or restoring riparian buffers will help protect streams from stormwater runoff and Using treatment interceptors (e.g., swirl separators and sand filters) may be appropriate in some instances to minimize the discharge of pollutants.
+Preventing stormwater from coming into contact with polluting materials is generally more effective, and less costly, than trying to remove pollutants from stormwater / Using control measures in combination which may be more effective than using control measures in isolation for minimizing pollutants in stormwater discharge 1.1 Assessing the type and quantity of pollutants, including their potential to impact receiving water quality, is critical to designing effective control measures that will achieve the limits in this permit Minimizing impervious areas at the facility and infiltrating runoff onsite (including bio-retention cells, green roofs, and impervious pavement, among other approaches) can reduce runoff and improve ground water recharge and stream base flows in local streams, although care must be taken to avoid ground water contamination Attenuating flow using open vegetated swales and natural depressions can reduce in-stream impacts of erosive flows Conserving and/or restoring riparian buffers will help protect streams from stormwater runoff and improve water quality Using treatment interceptors (e.g., swirl separators and sand filters) may be appropriate in some instances to minimize the discharge of pollutants.
 Does the SWPPP indicate how the control measure addresses the potential pollutant sources?
-Are the selection and design considerations for control measures to meet the following non-numeric technology-based effluent limits (see Part 2.1.2) identified in the SWPPP?
-Minimize Exposure: All manufacturing, processing and material storage areas (including loading and unloading, storage, disposal, cleaning, maintenance, and fueling operations) must have controls that minimize exposure to nollutant discharges he either locating these industrial materials and artivities itistide of protecting uteriting and its start covertings.
+1 Are the selection and design considerations for control measures to meet the following non-numeric technology-based effluent limits (see Part 2, 1.2) identified in the SWPPP?
+Minimize Exposure: All manufacturing, processing and material storage areas (including loading and unloading, storage, disposal, cleaning, maintenance, and fueling operations) must have controls that minimize exposure to pollutant discharges by either locating these industrial materials and activities inside or protecting them with storm resistant coverings.
 Use grading, berming or curbing to prevent runoff of contaminated flows and divert run-on away from these areas;